 48:25 – Barrett reveals how RSS feeds can be used to generate a profit.

-49:47 – Roderick discusses how he uses RSS feeds and how he draws a loyal audience to his blog.
+49:47 – Roderick discusses how he uses RSS feeds and draws a loyal audience to his blog.

-51:42 – Brodessor and Roderick on the important role that podcasting plays for Online radio stations like KCRW.
+51:42 – Brodessor and Roderick on the critical role that podcasts play at online radio stations like KCRW.

 54:10 – End.